Table of Contents

 Women can exert some control in narrowing how the gender retirement gap affects them individually.
 While significant societal and policy changes may be needed to level the playing field, here are six strategies that can help women build their savings and plan to retire comfortably.

-If you're 50 or older, catch-up contributions allow you to put as much as an additional $7,500 a year into your workplace retirement account, depending on your plan.10 Another benefit of contributing to your employer's plan is that you may be able to get a tax deduction for your contributions, which could lower your current tax bill and potentially provide a larger refund you could reinvest back into your retirement account.
+If you’re 50 or older, you may qualify for catch-up contributions, which could allow you to put up to an additional $8,600 per year into your workplace plan, depending on the type of account.8 Another benefit of contributing to your employer's plan is that you may be able to get a tax deduction for your contributions, which could lower your current tax bill and potentially provide a larger refund you could reinvest back into your retirement account.

 2. Open a Traditional or Roth IRA

-If you've maxed out your employer's plan or just want more control over your own retirement savings, consider opening a traditional or Roth IRA.
+If you’ve maxed out your employer’s plan - or simply want more control over your retirement savings - opening a traditional IRA or Roth may be a helpful next step.
+Here is a quick comparison of the two IRA types:

 If you think you could benefit from some guidance, consider talking with a financial professional who can help you craft your unique retirement strategy.